codezero-be/validator/README.md

 #### 3. Show any validation errors ####

-Showing the errors in you form is as easy as doing this for each field:
+Showing the errors in your form is as easy as doing this for each field:

 	{{ $errors->first('name', '<p>:message</p>'); }}